Redesigning a nonprofit website to attract funding

 We also conducted usability testing and made the following changes:

-- Changed "Our Work" to "Programs" - Users mentioned that the label "Our work" to describe Free the Need's programs was ambiguous so we changed the name to "Programs".
+- Changed "Our Work" to "Programs" - Users mentioned that the label "Our work" to describe Free the Need's programs was hard to differentiate from the content in "Why Surplus?" so we changed the name to "Programs".

 - Included "Add to calendar" feature - Volunteers stated they wanted an "Add to calendar" feature on the Food Day page to help remind them of when the next Food Day was.